kumavis/module-stringify/README.md

 From WebWorkify - https://github.com/substack/webworkify/blob/master/index.js

 This has side effects, e.g., it doesn't create a minimal bundle.
 Also seems slow.
-You may prefer to create the bundle at build time with [meowserify](https://github.com/kumavis/meowserify)
+You may prefer to create the bundle at build time with [:smile_cat:  meowserify :smile_cat: ](https://github.com/kumavis/meowserify).

 ### Usage